Maria-Pahome/Tests_Heroku_Internet/README.md

-# Automated tests with Python and Selenium Webdriver
 Source: https://the-internet.herokuapp.com/
+In this repository you will find automated tests using technology like:
+* Python
+* Selenium Webdriver
+* Unittest framework